oleksandr-yefremov/oleksandr-yefremov.github.io/source/_posts/2014-10-08-Throttling-bandwidth-on-Android-device.md

 	I need to be able to do the same thing on real device as well, so strike off.

 **2. Root phone, install or hack your own [application](https://play.google.com/store/apps/details?id=com.oxplot.bradybound&hl=en) which will limit bandwidth (or play with [iptables](http://stackoverflow.com/questions/4658619/how-to-use-iptables-in-an-android-application))**
-	Not an option, cause I need clean stock firmware on device
+	Not an option, cause I need clean stock firmware on device.

 **3. Throttle bandwidth on WiFi router, if it supports such a feature.**
 	And everybody connected to the same router will suffer.
 Besides, with some models you'd need to restart router every time you want to turn on/off throttling.

-**3. If you have laptop (or desktop with WiFi interface), connect to network via Ethernet, setup Internet Sharing from Ethernet to WiFi, connect device to laptop and use [Network Link Conditioner](http://nshipster.com/network-link-conditioner/) on Mac or similar software which is easy and straightforward but can only limit all connections together.**
+**3. If you have laptop (or desktop with WiFi interface), connect to network via Ethernet, setup Internet Sharing from Ethernet to WiFi, connect device to shared WiFi and use [Network Link Conditioner](http://nshipster.com/network-link-conditioner/) on Mac or similar software which is easy and straightforward but can only limit all connections together.**
 	This is the easiest way, if you don't mind all your connections on both laptop and smartphone slowed down. **NLC** also able to simulate packet drops and latency.

 **4. Charles proxy**